melling/design_inspiration_2018/README.md

 Mini Projects for Learning Design

-Following this 365 day creativiy blog from [Yes I'm a Designer](http://www.yesimadesigner.com/365-days-of-creativity-daily-inspiration/) to help me learn design and the tools.
+I'm following this 365 day creativiy blog from [Yes I'm a Designer](http://www.yesimadesigner.com/365-days-of-creativity-daily-inspiration/) to help me learn design and the tools.

 His [Patreon page](https://www.patreon.com/yesimadesigner) is better organized.

-Will also use other resources to help me learn.
+I will also use other resources to help me learn.

+I'm also planning on writing about my learnings on my [blog](http://h4labs.org/category/design/).

 ## Other Resources
 - [Udemy: Illustrator CC 2018 MasterClass](https://www.udemy.com/illustrator-cc-masterclass/learn/v4/overview)